Our History | Air | Transit | Railroad | Gaming | TWU Defining Moments

 I now present to you the man who is recognized as the leader of the movement to end segregation in America in our time, Dr. King!

-Address By Rev. Martin Luther King at TWU’s 11th Constitutional Conventions
+Address by Dr. King at TWU’s 11th Constitutional Convention

 I am happy to report that the buses of Montgomery, Alabama are now thoroughly integrated and Negro passengers can sit anywhere on the bus in that city.